About this course

 Eligibility

-You don’t have to be a teacher to become a specialist practitioner.
-Anyone with a Level 3 qualification or higher is eligible for this course.
-The reason we set a requirement to have a level 3 qualification or higher is due to the education demands of the course – to find out more about the demands of the course, here is a link to Studying at Level 5′ (Click Here)
+You don’t have to be a teacher to become a specialist teacher.
+Anyone with a Level 3 qualification or higher in any subject is eligible for this course.
+The reason we set a requirement to have a level 3 qualification or higher is due to the education demands of the course – to find out more about the demands of the course, here is a link to ‘Studying at Level 5′ (Click Here).

 If you don’t currently hold a Level 3 qualification or above, we offer a Level 3 course(Click here).
 Not only will this make you eligible for this Level 5 course, it will also give you a foundation of knowledge, giving you an excellent platform to succeed on this course.